sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/README.md

 ### OPTION 2 - USING IMPACT CATEGORIES CLASSIFICATION

 In this scenario, the physical hazard intensity is ranked in qualitative classes of impact magnitude.
 This is the case when no impact function is available for the category at risk, but a classification of impact by hazard thresholds is available.
 In this example, starting from the thresholded layer, we split the hazard intensity (water depth, as in previouse example) into 6 classes, each representing an interval of 0.5 m.
+Then, we extract the total population located within each hazard class for each ADM3 unit into an excel table for further analytics to be applied.

 Water depth classes:
 | min | Max |